Smarterly/codecept-finder/README.md

 ## Usage

-You can run with defaults using:

-`./vendor/bin/codecept-finder`

-By default, it will look for all test suites to scan.

-You can filter by specific test suites as follows:
+You can run by passing one or more test suite names as arguments:

-`./vendor/bin/codecept-finder unit functional`
+`./vendor/bin/codecept-finder <test-suite-name>...`

 ## Configuration

-codecept-finder assumes you have a codeception.yml in the root of your project.
+codecept-finder assumes you have a codeception.yml in the working directory.
 You can override the path using the `--config-file` option.